Leveraging Generative Artificial Intelligence for Causal Inference with Unstructured Data

 Given the proposed neural network architecture, we estimate the Average Treatment Effect for the Treated (ATT) using double machine learning (DML) \citep{chernozhukov_doubledebiased_2018}.
 We estimate ATT to compare our result with the original analysis based on text matching.
 Here, we propose to estimate the propensity score model as a function of the estimated deconfounder, i.e., $\pi_t(\boldf(\bR_i), \bm{Z}_i) = \P(T_i = t \mid \boldf(\bR_i), \bm{Z}_i)$ so that we do not directly condition on the high-dimensional unstructured objects.

 To ensure the asymptotic normality discussed later in this section, the propensity score model must be Lipschitz-continuous; accordingly, we employ a neural network with spectral normalization \citep{gouk2021regularisation}.
-Practical implementation requires careful tuning of the hyperparameters for both the outcome and propensity score models, including network width and depth, learning rate, batch size, dropout rate, and number of epochs.
+Practical implementation requires careful tuning of the hyperparameters for the deconfounder and the outcome models, including network width and depth, learning rate, batch size, dropout rate, and number of epochs.
 We automate this with advanced hyperparameter-optimization tools such as Optuna \citep{akiba_optuna_2019}.